PRouzeau/BentSim/Readme_first.txt

  when you click in the value box, you can then use the mouse scroll wheel to modify the value.

+To export one par one your Customizer dataset and transfer to someone else or to save your designs before an update, there is now the possibility to export and import individual dataset with macros in a Libre Office text document.
+You shall have Libre Office installed on your machine.
+The document is:
+'Dataset_macros.odt'

 Copyright 2019 Pierre ROUZEAU, AKA "PRZ"
 Program license GPL 3.0
 documentation licence cc BY-SA 4.0 and GFDL 1.2